-Having a lawyer on retainer can be advantageous for your business, especially when issues unexpectedly arise.
+No matter the size of your company, having a lawyer on retainer can be advantageous for your business, especially when issues unexpectedly arise.

 What Does it Mean to Have a Lawyer on Retainer?

-When you hire an attorney on retainer, it means you deposit an upfront legal retainer fee in advance which goes into a special account.
+When you hire an attorney on retainer, it means you deposit an upfront legal retainer fee in advance, which goes into a special account.
 You should have a retainer agreement with the attorney that sets out what the retainer fee is and how to proceed if the fee is depleted.

-When you have a lawyer on retainer, your attorney will be instantly available when you are faced with legal issues, or if you just need advice.
+When you have a lawyer on retainer, your attorney will be instantly available when you are faced with legal issues or if you just need advice.
 A retained attorney can provide assistance in areas such as:

 How Much Does It Cost to Have a Lawyer on Retainer?

 Retainer fees range from as low as $500 or as high as $5,000 or more, depending on the type of agreement you have and the work involved.
 The fee can be any amount that the attorney requests, and it is typically requested at the beginning of legal representation.

 If you are retaining a lawyer for a specific purpose or case, retainer fees are often based on the lawyer’s hourly rate multiplied by the number of hours it is expected that your case will take.
 The amount for the time spent on the case will then be subtracted from your retainer.
 The retainer is basically an upfront payment and often will not cover the entire cost of the case.

 You may also hire attorneys on retainer to ensure they will be available to you when you need them, and that they will put representing you before other opportunities that may arise.
 Many businesses pay retainer fees on a monthly or annual basis to keep the lawyer available whenever services are needed.

 When Should I Hire a Lawyer on Retainer?